Sufficient conditions for Strassen's additivity conjecture

 One might ask if, further, every Waring decomposition for $F$ is a sum of Waring decompositions of the $F_i$, each using only the variables $\bx_i$.
 Explicitly, in a Waring decomposition $F = \sum \ell_j^d$, we ask whether it is the case that each linear form $\ell_j$ involves variables from only one tuple $\bx_i$.
 If this holds, the $\ell_j^d$ that involve variables from $\bx_i$ must necessarily sum to $F_i$.
 It fails for quadratic forms---for example, $x^2+y^2 = (cx+sy)^2+(sx-cy)^2$ whenever $c^2+s^2=1$---but the question remains open for higher degree forms.

-\begin{question} With notation as above, is every Waring decomposition of $F$ given by a sum of Waring decompositions of the $F_i$s? \end{question}
+\begin{question} With notation as above, is every Waring decomposition of $F$ given by a sum of Waring decompositions of the $F_i$'s? \end{question}

 The symmetric version of Strassen's additivity conjecture has recently been shown to hold in a number of cases.
 When all of the $F_i$ are monomials a positive answer to Question~\ref{q: rank additive} is given in~\cite{MR2966824}.
 When all but one of the $F_i$ has the simple form $x_i^d$, or when the number of summands is $k=2$ and each $F_1, F_2$ is a binary form, Question~\ref{q: rank additive} has a positive answer \cite{MR3320211}.
-These cases and many more are treated in a more uniform manner in \cite{Carlini:2015sp}, which introduces the notion of ``$e$-computability'' and shows it provides a sufficient condition for Question~\ref{q: rank additive} to have a positive answer.
-To the best of my knowledge no answer to Question~\ref{q: decompositions additive}, positive or negative, has been given in any case except for a negative answer in the case of quadratic forms.
+These cases and many more are treated in a more uniform manner in \cite{MR3783793}, which introduces the notion of ``$e$-computability'' and shows it provides a sufficient condition for Question~\ref{q: rank additive} to have a positive answer.
+Very recently a positive answer to Question~\ref{q: decompositions additive} for certain forms $F_i$ has been given in \cite[Theorem 4.6, Theorem 5.1]{MR3658727}.

 We give a simple sufficient condition for the additivity of Waring rank and Waring decompositions to hold, that is, for Question~\ref{q: rank additive} and Question~\ref{q: decompositions additive} to both have positive answers.
 The condition is surprisingly simple: it is just that equality should hold in a certain well-known lower bound for Waring rank, the catalecticant bound.